second-state/wasmedge-mysql/README.md

 );
 ```

-# create new local user
+# Create new local user

 ```mysql
 CREATE USER 'wasmedge_user'@'localhost' IDENTIFIED BY 'your_password_here';